Leoxd19/Leoxd19/README.md

 🌊 Welcome to my Github profile!
-I'm Leo, a computer science student at Uppsala University with a passion for coding.
+I'm Leo, a computer science student at Uppsala University.

 🐺 Currently exploring the ODIN project, I'm always seeking to expand my knowledge and skills in the field.